contentful/storageroom-to-contentful.rb/README.md

 ##Step 2:

-After modify files with collections, select action '2' from the menu.
+After modifying files with collections, run script again and select action '2' from the menu.
 Enter the name of the new space on Contentful and import collections as content types.

 ##Step 3: